VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/setup-notifications.md

 To test your notification settings, press Save and Test.

 If only Slack channels and webhook are specified correctly, you will receive the notification in the Slack channels.
-If only the emails are specified сщккуседн, you will receive notifications to those emails.
+If only the emails are specified, you will receive notifications to those emails.
 When both notifications are specified, all notifications will be sent to Slack channels and emails.

 <p>